VergeOS vSAN Scale Up Guide#

 Hardware Preparation#

-- Disks pre-tested in non-production host(s)
+- Disks pre-tested in non-production hardware

 - Verify drive compatibility with existing hardware